Pan Massachusetts Challenge - August 6 & 7, 2016

 On the first weekend in August, I will again ride the PMC!
 I am cycling from Bourne to Provincetown which is 80 miles.
 For 14 years I've committed to raising money for cancer research by participating in the PMC (PanMass Challenge).
-For 12 years I cycled, in 2014 I volunteered at Family Finish and helped to check in cyclists.
-This year I really wanted to ride again in honor of family members and others who have been affected by cancer so last year rode again and I did it!
+For 12 years I cycled, in 2014 I volunteered at Family Finish and helped to check in cyclists due to knee replacement.
+I really wanted to ride again in honor of family members and others who have been affected by cancer so last year rode again and I did it!

 The PMC raises more money for charity than any other single event in the country, $500 million since 1980 and $45 million last year alone!
 This success is the result of a lot of people; riders, volunteers, and supporters who care about finding a cure for cancer.
 And because every penny matters, 100 percent of your donation goes to DFCI (Dana Farber Cancer Institute).

 My husband, John, is now a pancreatic cancer survivor.
 As often happens, a tumor on the tail of his pancreas was discovered in 2010.
 He had the tumor removed as well as his spleen.
 By November he was back in the hospital with sepsis, and after a 2 week stay he came home.
 Cancer has hit our family before.
 My parents Joe and Doe Hanley, both died of cancer in 1994 within 4 months of each other.
 Dad had prostrate cancer for many years and saw everyday as a blessing.
 Mom was dealt a cruel blow with the diagnosis of bladder cancer and the removal of her bladder two years before her death.
 She took care of dad until his death a few weeks after their 50th wedding anniversary, an event which was not the gala which they are planned for years, rather intimate and low key, but special nevertheless.
 We all felt that Dad willed himself to live until their anniversary.
 Little did we realize how sick Mom was at that time of Dad's death.